 Lee counsels private and sovereign clients in a wide range of matters involving international dispute resolution, public international law, and international investment law and policy.
 He regularly appears before international tribunals in connection with complex and high-value disputes arising out of concession agreements, investment treaties, and other international agreements.
-Lee's experience spans a range of industries from oil and gas to telecommunications.
+Lee's experience spans a range of industries, including oil and gas, hospitality, and telecommunications.
 He is the co-author of a leading treatise on international arbitration entitled The UNCITRAL Arbitration Rules: A Commentary.

-- Counsel clients making investments abroad on maximizing investment treaty protections and respecting principles of corporate social responsibility.
+- Advising and representing private and sovereign clients in connection with disputes arising under investment treaties and national investment laws.Counseling clients making investments abroad on maximizing investment treaty protections and respecting principles of corporate social responsibility.

-- Advise and represent clients in connection with oil and gas disputes under petroleum concession agreements, including in commercial arbitration proceedings.
+- Advising and representing clients in connection with oil and gas disputes arising under petroleum concession agreements, including in commercial arbitration proceedings.

-- Engage US government agencies on behalf of US companies to resolve business disputes with foreign governments through diplomatic channels.
+- Engaging US government agencies on behalf of US companies to resolve business disputes with foreign governments through diplomatic channels.

-- Advise clients on complex public international law matters, including treaty law and practice, international investment law, the law of the sea, the law of diplomatic protection, and the laws of war.
+- Advising clients on complex public international law matters, including treaty law and practice, international investment law, the law of the sea, the law of diplomatic protection, and the laws of war.

-- Advise and represent clients in connection with maritime boundary disputes, including in proceedings before the International Tribunal for the Law of the Sea (ITLOS).
+- Advising and representing clients in connection with maritime boundary disputes, including in proceedings before the International Tribunal for the Law of the Sea (ITLOS).

 Lee also heads the firm’s Corporate Social Responsibility practice group.
-Additionally, he has served as an advisor to the US Commerce Department’s Commercial Law Development Program and as a US delegate to the UN Commission on International Trade Law.
+Additionally, he serves as a US delegate to the UN Commission on International Trade Law and has served as an advisor to the US Commerce Department’s Commercial Law Development Program.

 Prior to joining Arent Fox, Lee worked on numerous international arbitrations.
 As a senior attorney-adviser at the US State Department’s Office of the Legal Adviser, he successfully defended the United States in arbitrations before the Iran-US Claims Tribunal and before an ad hoc arbitral tribunal in Ecuador v.
 United States, a high profile state-to-state arbitration arising under the US-Ecuador Bilateral Investment Treaty.
 Lee also worked closely with the State Department’s Investment Arbitration Team to develop positions taken in US pleadings and non-disputing submissions in NAFTA and CAFTA-DR arbitration, and he regularly advised other State Department offices on matters relating to international arbitration.
 Lee also served as a US delegate to the United Nations Commission on International Trade Law (UNCITRAL) during the development of rules of transparency for use in investor-State arbitration.
 Prior to joining the State Department, Lee was an associate in the international arbitration group of a large international law firm, where his practice focused on investor-State arbitration and litigation in support of arbitration.